stesla/blog/_posts/2011-11-22-so-thats-eight-months.markdown

 clothes.
 Yeah.
 We (yes, Erica again) found a great deal on Craigslist.
 We're good on clothes.
 He just cut his seventh tooth, and will likely cut another before his age-in-months gets ahead of his tooth count.
-Being new parents is awesome, and I mean that the fear-and-wonder sense, not the Wayne's World sense.
+Being new parents is awesome, and I mean that in the fear-and-wonder sense, not the Wayne's World sense.

 Only recently have I even remembered I *have* a blog, let alone